jupyter/jupyter-drive/README.md

 # Google Drive support for Jupyter Notebook

-This repository contains a custom Contents class that allows IPython to use Google Drive for file management.
-The code is a python package that has the ability to install an Jupyter notebook JavaScript extension and activate/deactivate different IPython profiles to be used with Google drive.
+This repository contains a custom [Contents](https://github.com/ipython/ipython/blob/master/IPython/html/static/services/contents.js) class that allows IPython to use
+Google Drive for file management.
+The code is a organized as a python package that contains functions to install a Jupyter notebook JavaScript extension, and activate/deactivate different IPython profiles to be used with Google drive.

-To install this package, close this repository locally and run
+To install this package, clone this repository locally and run

 ```
 pip install -e .
 ```

-This will install the package in development mode with pip, which mean that any change you make to the repository will be reflected into the importable version immediately.
+This will install the package in development mode with pip, which means that any change you make to the repository will be reflected into the importable version immediately.

-To install the notebook extension and activate your default profile with Google drive run :
+To install the notebook extension and activate your default profile with Google Drive, run

 ```
 python -m jupyterdrive
 ```

-It is not yet possible to select another profile or deactivate the drive integration automatically, But you can get rid of `~/.ipython/profile_defaut/ipython_notebook_config.json` config file to deactivate google drive as well as other config options.
+It is not yet possible to select a profile other than the default profile, or to deactivate the drive integration automatically.
+But you can get rid of `~/.ipython/profile_defaut/ipython_notebook_config.json` config file to deactivate Google Drive as well as other config options.

 The configuration of IPython/Jupyter is done through the `.json` file in the profile situated in the profile and will take precedence on configuration done